Ciabatta and Sausage Dressing

 Holiday Make-Ahead Gravy

 I like to make as much of our Thanksgiving meal ahead of time as I can.
-And I like to have a lot of gravy for my turkey, dressing, and mashed potatoes (and for sopping with rolls).
+And I like to have a lot of gravy for my turkey, dressing, and mashed potatoes.
+And I like to save some for sopping with rolls, too.

 This holiday make-ahead gravy came out fantastic.
-I ‘fry’ my turkey in my Char-Broil The Big Easy TRU-Infrared Oil-less Turkey Fryer, so I don’t usually get a lot of drippings to make a lot of gravy.
+I ‘fry’ my turkey in my Char-Broil The Big Easy TRU-Infrared Oil-less Turkey Fryer.
+I don’t usually get a lot of drippings to make a lot of gravy.
 This recipe saves the day.

 Holiday Make-Ahead Gravy